CMA winners, nominations 2020: See the full list of from the Country Music Association Awards

 - Old Dominion - Old Dominion (Producers: Shane McAnally, Old Dominion)

-- What You See Is What You Get - Luke Combs (Producer: Scott Moffatt)
+- WINNER: What You See Is What You Get - Luke Combs (Producer: Scott Moffatt)

 - Wildcard - Miranda Lambert (Producer: Jay Joyce)